mengruts/mengtsai-learn-pr/microsoft-learning/chooseanfservicelevel/choose-best-service-level-of-azure-netapp-files-for-your-hpc-applications/includes/3-choose-service-level.md

 ## Throughput requirement example

-An HPC application need at least 25TiB size of volume storage, and need to ensure 1,500 MiB/s in throughput.
+An HPC application need at least 25TiB size of volume storage, and need to ensure 1,500 MiB/s in throughput on 8KiB random with 70/30 read/write.

 The output of the Performance Calculator will like: